 It takes work for a house to run smoothly.
 We tried to instill in our girls from an early age the importance of helping around the house and doing their part.

-There are so many moms out there who are running themselves into the ground trying to do it all when their kids are more than capable of helping.
+There are so many moms who are running themselves into the ground trying to do it all when their kids are more than capable of helping.
+And in most cases, they want to help!

 This builds confidence and lets them know you see their hard work and their contribution to the family.
 This also builds a sense of community that I feel is so important.